Danish dog breeds have long been used for working purposes, including hunting, guarding, pointing, and even dog sledding.

 The Dansk Spids is a kind and social breed that does well with family, strangers, and other animals.

-They are very loving and devoted to members of their family and are more than welcoming to playtime with children.
+They are very loving and devoted to members of their family and are more than welcome to playtime with children.

 The breed is alert and vigilant, making them excellent guard and companion dogs.